thanos-io/thanos/docs/sharing.md

   - cluster
 ```

-By controling which labels should be included in the blocks, we can do sharing.
+By controlling which labels should be included in the blocks, we can do sharing.

+### Time Partitioning

+For store gateway, we can specify `--min-time` and `--max-time` flags to filter for what blocks store gateway should be responsible for.